ARG-NCTU/vim-python-ide/README.md

 Easily navigate your project using:

  * File tree explore (Nerdtree)
-Usages:
+1. Ctl n to toggle the tree explorer
-1. This will automatically open tree explore.
-Use Ctl ww to switch windows
+2. Use Ctl ww to switch windows
-2. To close all:
+3. To close all:
 ```
 :qa or :wqa
 ```
-3. ~/.vimrc has set to toggle file tree by Ctl + n
+4. ~/.vimrc has set to toggle file tree by Ctl + n

 <img src="./img/nerdtree.gif"/>

  * Fuzzy finder based on the file names
-Usages:
 1. Ctl + p, and search for your file to open and hit Enter.
 This will open it in "buffer"
 2. You could switch between buffers by Tab or Shift + Tab
 3. It appears that you could start it in your project folder